gSchool/DNA-release-2/02-Phase-1/04a-greenfield-brownfield.md

 The terms greenfield and brownfield also apply to the construction industry, so we will use construction as our analogy.

-Greenfield means that land in question has never been developed.
+Greenfield means the land in question has never been developed.

 What can be built on an empty plot of land?
 The opportunities are endless- a cabin, a tiny house, a McMansion, an office complex, a factory...you decide!